kojof/udacity-azure-devops-web-server-deploy/README.md

 4. To authenticate to Azure, you also need to obtain your Azure subscription ID with az account show:

-    az account show --query "{ subscription_id: id }"
+    <code> az account show --query "{ subscription_id: id }"</code>

 5. Build Image by specifying your Packer Template file - server.js

-   ./packer build ubuntu.json
+   <code> ./packer build ubuntu.json</code>

 ### Output
-An example of the output from the preceding commands is as [follows:] (https://github.com/kojof/udacity-azure-devops-web-server-deploy/blob/develop/Packer%20Template%20Output.png)
+An example of the output from the preceding commands is as [follows:](https://github.com/kojof/udacity-azure-devops-web-server-deploy/blob/develop/Packer%20Template%20Output.png)

 ## Terraform Template
 ### Create and apply a Terraform execution plan

-1. To initialize the Terraform deployment, run 'terraform init'.
+1. To initialize the Terraform deployment, run  <code>'terraform init' </code>.
 This command downloads the Azure modules required to create an Azure resource group.

-2. After initialization, you create an execution plan by running terraform plan - 'terraform plan -out solution.plan'.
+2. After initialization, you create an execution plan by running terraform plan -  <code>'terraform plan -out solution.plan'</code>.

-3. Once you're ready to apply the execution plan to your cloud infrastructure, you run terraform apply - 'terraform apply solution.plan'.
+3. Once you're ready to apply the execution plan to your cloud infrastructure, you run terraform apply -  <code>'terraform apply solution.plan'</code>.

-4. Destroy a Terraform execution plan - 'terraform destroy'
+4. Destroy a Terraform execution plan -  <code>'terraform destroy' </code>

 ### Output
-To view the output of the Terraform Execution plan, run command 'Terraform Show' to see created infrastructure.
+To view the output of the Terraform Execution plan, run command  <code>'Terraform Show'</code> to see created infrastructure.

 Output of terraform [Show Plan:](https://github.com/kojof/udacity-azure-devops-web-server-deploy/blob/develop/Terraform%20Show%20Plan%20Output.png)